SDSU Men's Basketball media availability quotes

 In Velasquez’s five seasons as manager, the Aztecs went to the postseason three times and won 22 or more games twice.

 Following his graduation from San Diego State in May 2007, Velasquez was hired at the University of the Pacific later that month.
 As the Tigers' graduate manager, he assisted with UOP’s camps, created highlight tapes and coordinated film exchange before returning to his alma mater.

-Since his return, SDSU has recorded seven more 20-win seasons, including six with at least 23 victories, and reached the postseason in each of the last seven years.
-More recently, Velasquez has helped the Aztecs earn an NCAA tournament berth five years in a row, win the first five NCAA Tournament games in program history and reach at least the third round of the Big Dance in three of the last four seasons, including two Sweet 16 appearances.
+Since his return, SDSU has recorded nine more 20-win seasons, including eight straight with at least 23 victories, and reached the postseason in each of the last nine years.
+More recently, Velasquez has helped the Aztecs earn an NCAA tournament berth in six of the last seven years, win the first six NCAA tournament games in program history and reach at least the third round of the Big Dance in four of the last six seasons, including two Sweet 16 appearances.